-High-school students are invited to put their global knowledge to the test in the annual Academic WorldQuest competition, a flagship program of the World Affairs Councils of America.
-The 2019 Kansas City–area tournament will be held on Saturday, February 23, at the KU Edwards Campus.
+High school students are invited to put their global knowledge to the test in the annual Academic WorldQuest competition, a flagship program of the World Affairs Councils of America.
+The 2020 Kansas City–area tournament was held after school on Wednesday, February 19, at UMKC's Pierson Auditorium.

-whose student team represented the Kansas City area
+whose student team will represent the Kansas City area

 What is Academic WorldQuest?